anebz/cloud/Accreditations/aws_solutions_associate.md

 ### 2.5.
 DynamoDB

-DynamoDB is a multi-AZ, NoSQL db (suitable for key-value stores) that can handle frequent schema changes and doesn't have downtime with schema changes
+DynamoDB is a multi-AZ, NoSQL db (suitable for key-value stores) that can handle frequent schema changes and doesn't have downtime with schema changes.
+Automatically scales storage capacity.
+But write capacity can be increased.

 * DynamoDB + AppSync: to keep shared data updated in real time where users from around the world submit data
 * DynamoDB + ElastiCache: provide high performance storage of key-value pairs